NateShoffner/homepage/_posts/2012-03-19-spadille-1-5-fashionably-late.md

 #### Screenshots

-{% include post_image.liquid filename="Spadille1.5ScreenshotManager.png" alt="Screenshot Manager" %}
+{% post_image filename="Spadille1.5ScreenshotManager.png" alt="Screenshot Manager" %}

 The screenshot functionality got a pretty big overhaul.
 The screenshot mechanism was re-written from scratch for better reliability.
 Users reported slow load times when dealing with large quantities (250+) of screenshots.
 Screenshots are now cached to reduce memory allocation as well as increase load times (not to mention better multi-threading).
 Last but not least is screenshot uploading.
 With a single click, you can upload screenshots to Imgur for easy sharing.